arangodb/docs/3.11/graphs-general-graphs-management.md

 ### Remove an Edge

-Removes an edge in collection edgeCollectionName
+Removes an edge in collection `edgeCollectionName`.

 `graph.edgeCollectionName.remove(edgeId, options)`

 - `edgeId` (string):
-  *_id* attribute of the edge
+  `_id` attribute of the edge
 - `options` (object, _optional_):
   See [collection documentation](data-modeling-documents-document-methods.html)

-If this edge is used as a vertex by another edge, the other edge will be removed (recursively).
+If this edge is used as a vertex by another edge, the other edge is removed (recursively).

 **Examples**